Native Integration Guide

 }

-The tenant details will be used while enrolling documents, or when getting a public key.
-When this function is executed, an Ethereum wallet is created and a Distributed Identifier (DID), along with 12 recovery Mnemonic phrases will be avaible to the user.
+The tenant details are used during document enrollment and when retrieving a public key.
+When this function is executed, an Ethereum wallet is created, and a Distributed Identifier (DID) along with 12 recovery mnemonic phrases will be made available to the user.

 Step 4: Commit Wallet